 Hours of Operation

 The major orchard task from January through March was getting all of the peach trees pruned before they bloomed in mid-March.
-We have not yet finished the process of raking and chopping up those pruned branches.

 Once there was very little chance of additional late freezes, during the first week of April we planted our tomato plants and most of the seeds for our summer vegetables.
-The first tomatoes will probably not be ready until mid-June.

 January 4, 2013 -- snow pictures!